Financial-Times/origami/components/o3-button/README.md

 ## Usage

 Check out [how to include Origami components in your project](https://origami.ft.com/documentation/components/#including-origami-components-in-your-project) to get started with `o3-button`.

-Buttons allow users to interact with the page or product.
-Each page or product area (a form, modal, within an article) should not have more than 1 primary button, any remaining CTA's should be displayed as secondary or ghost buttons.

-Buttons communicate actions that users can take.
-They are typically placed throughout your UI, in places like:

-- Dialogs
-- Modal windows
-- Forms
-- Cards
-- Toolbars

-### When not to use

-If an action a user takes is navigational, e.g. going back, a button should not be used.

-### Accessibility

-- **It is advisable to use colour combinations provided by the implementation.** These combinations are ensured to comply with WCAG AA requirements.
-When customising colours, refer to [colour guidelines](https://www.w3.org/TR/WCAG21/#non-text-contrast) to ensure accessibility.
-- In most cases, prefer using normal size buttons over small buttons.
-Default sized buttons are easier for users to notice and press.

 ## Markup

 There are three types of buttons, primary, secondary, and ghost.